-Hello there and welcome back to yet another great article for you!
-This time we will be looking at possibly the best value/money DI box in the market, Radial Engineering Pro DI.
-In this detailed review article, I will introduce you to this very successful brand Radial Engineering as well as provide some in-depth analysis of this DI box.
+Hello there, and welcome back to yet another great article for you!
+This time, we will be looking at possibly the best value/money DI box in the market, Radial Engineering Pro DI.
+In this detailed review article, I will introduce you to this very successful brand, Radial Engineering, as well as provide some in-depth analysis of this DI box.
+For those who have never heard of the company, let’s have a quick introduction.

 Table of Contents

-Before we go into details about the Radial Engineering Pro DI, let’s have the basics right!
+Before we go into details about the Radial Engineering Pro DI, let’s get the basics right!

 What is a DI Box?